 being asked to co-sign for my son in a apartment lease that he will be sharing with two other boys.
 The landlord has agreed to an addendum that will state a limited liability equal to his portion of the rent over the life of the lease.
 Can this be accomplished ?

 Yes, if both parties agree you can draft an addendum to provide that you are guaranteeing only a portion of the total rent.
 As long as both parties sign it, it would be enforceable to limit your liability.

 *Please be advised that this answer is for information or educational purposes only...Read more »

 My landlord filed Chapter 13 and claimed our address as her primary residency.I paid monthly rent in excess of her mortgage payment.
-More than a year after I moved in she changed a utility bill to her name to "prove" her residency.When the bankruptcy was complete, she gave me notice to move so she...
+More than a year after I moved in she changed a utility bill to her name to "prove" her residency.When the bankruptcy was complete, she gave me notice to...
 Read more »

 If the lease specifically says they can buy it at a set price, you are probably stuck.
 With that being said, an attorney can not really answer that question without looking at the document.
 I would recommend you have an attorney review the contract and provide you an opinion.
 It is going to cost...Read more »

 Landlord is entering for pest control but require a lot done before the spraying (basically the whole kitchen and bathroom emptied) or they charge us.
 They put a note on the door today while I was at work that the pest control will be here between 9-6 tomorrow.
 Is that note enough?
 Can I request...
 Read more »